CSCfi/csc-user-guide/docs/apps/julia.md

 You can read more about depot path in the [documentation](https://docs.julialang.org/en/v1/base/constants/#Base.DEPOT_PATH).

-### Running Julia batch jobs on Puhti, Mahti, and LUMI clusters
+### Running Julia batch jobs on CSC clusters
-We explain how to run serial, parallel, and GPU batch jobs with Julia on Puhti, Mahti, and LUMI in the [**Using Julia on Puhti, Mahti, and LUMI clusters**](../support/tutorials/julia.md) tutorial.
+We explain how to run serial, parallel, and GPU batch jobs with Julia on Puhti, Mahti, and LUMI in the [Using Julia on Puhti, Mahti, and LUMI clusters](../support/tutorials/julia.md) tutorial.

 ### Further reading